me9hanics/paintings-SQL-data-warehouse/README.md

 The project needs to be designed to handle newly added painting data (to the Paintings table) for analytics.
 To continuously update our analytical table when a new painting is added, we need to create an **ETL pipeline**.
 This is done in the `pipeline.sql`, when a new painting is added, on a trigger the ETL pipeline firstly updates the tables of the relational database, and then updates the analytical table.
 We also trigger on updates of the artist table, updating the movements and artist-institutions tables if needed, but in this case we do not to update the analytical table.
 (Ideally, for every table update e.g. updating the institutions table, we'd refresh any instance with that institution in the analytics table, but that is out of scope now.)<br>
 With the ETL pipeline we keep the analytical table up-to-date.<br>
 (Side note: if I were to use Materialized Views instead of simple Views for the data marts, as they are physical copies I would need to update them too, at least periodically.)<br>
-Extraction is done by triggering the pipeline when a new painting is added, transformation is done by updating the tables of the relational database, and loading is done by updating the analytical table.
+Extraction is done by triggering the pipeline when a new painting is added, processing this information and updating the tables, then loading fresh data into the analytical table.

 The steps of the ETL pipeline upon painting addition: